GovTechSG/seed-documentation/get-offboarding-scripts-for-microsoft-defender-atp.md

 - If you are a public officer, [contact GCC2.0 team](gcc2.0_support@tech.gov.sg) to get the offboarding scripts.

-- If you are a vendor, contact your Defender ATP administrator to get the offboarding scripts.
+- If you are a vendor, contact your Defender ATP administrator to get the offboarding scripts for your operating system.

 If you are a Defender ATP administrator, do the following: